-If your impairment does not meet or equal a listing, the Social Security Administration’s medical-vocational rules or Grid rules come into play.
-SSA Grid rules may help disability applicants that are 50 years old or older get approved for Social Security Disability benefits if they do not have useful job skills or the job skills they have are not transferable skills.
+If your impairment does not meet or equal an impairment listing, the Social Security Administration’s medical-vocational or Grid rules come into play.
+SSA Grid rules may help disability applicants who are 50 years old or older get approved for Social Security Disability benefits if they do not have helpful job skills or the job skills they have are not transferable.

-Once a person is 50 years old, if they cannot perform their past work, but can perform sedentary, unskilled work, they win their claim!
+Once a person is 50, if they cannot perform their past work but can perform sedentary, unskilled work, they win their claim!

 What Are SSA Grid Rules and How Do They Affect Whether Social Security Will Find Me Disabled?

-The Grid rules are one way you can get approved for disability benefits through a medical-vocational allowance.
+The Grid rules allow you to get approved for disability benefits through a medical-vocational allowance.
 Social Security uses a grid of medical-vocational guidelines to determine whether applicants of a certain age should be found disabled, also known as the Grids.

-The Social Security Administration believes that a younger worker has a greater ability to transition to a new work environment than an advanced-age worker.
+The Social Security Administration believes a younger worker can transition to a new work environment more than an advanced-age worker.
 The SSA describes this transition as a vocational shift or vocational adjustment.
-Therefore, it becomes easier to get approved for disability benefits with age, particularly if you are 50 years old or older, which is categorized by the SSA as closely approaching advanced age.
+Therefore, it becomes easier to get approved for disability benefits with age, especially if you are 50 years old or older, which is categorized by the SSA as closely approaching advanced age.

 Grid Factors